ahadb/vanilla-js/README.md

 If you're a serious JavaScript developer you need to know the core language, it's quirks and nuances from the ground up.
 By learning the fundamentals you'll put yourself ahead of the pack and build great confidence and skill - skill that will be the envy of your colleages.
 If you look behind the hood of any library or frameworks, you'll see vanilla javascript patterns written over and over and over - this should in itself indicate to you that you don't need a library or framework to do much of the stuff you need to do on a daily basis.

 Honestly the advantages are limitless so we won't concentrate on listing them.
 Below you'll find syntactical examples and short descriptions of popular vanilla javascript in the wild that you should definitely acquaint yourself with in no particualr order.
 Once this repo grows to a substantial level I'll reorganize it into succinct categories.
+We'll try to use as much ES5 as possible with some exceptions as we progress with more advanced examples, but generally we'll be ES5.
+You could refactor for ES6++ which would be good practice.

-Go on build your career, confidence and the respect of other engineers in the industry!
+Go on, build your career, confidence and the respect of other engineers in the industry!

 ## assert()
 The most humble of functions, if you know how to use this function it can take care of 80% of your test cases: